 Youth, is that phase of life, where everyone brims with energy.
-With vitality, often at it’s peak between ages 20 to 35, given the buoyancy and stamina, we often end up doing things, we cannot imagine attempting, during the later stages of our lives.
-After the 40s, as the waning phase sets in, one might rarely, dare to go out on those adventures, that was once, “so much you”, for you’re well aware that your body has developed limitations, difficult to ignore.
+When vitality is often at it’s peak, given the buoyancy and stamina of that age, we often end up doing things that we cannot even imagine attempting during the later stages of our lives.
+After the 40s, as the waning phase sets in, one might rarely, dare to go out on those adventures, that was once, “so much a part of you”, for you’re well aware that your body has developed it’s limitations, that are difficult to ignore.

 Today, as I fondly reminisce, several instances pop out of the memory lane, that I have ventured under the sparkle and vigour of youth, years ago, whenever I had that adrenaline rush.
-Some of them are as under:
+Would certainly like to list and share some of them:

-Having done this several times with a group of friends, there were times when I never minded venturing out alone, with the single-minded, stubborn objective of visiting a religious place at the top.
+Having done this several times with a group of friends, there were times when I single-mindedly ventured out alone, in those ranges, with the stubborn objective of visiting a temple atop.

-I remember once, two decades ago, I decided to be a part of an abruptly planned religious trip to Trimbakeshwar, a place that is off the city of Nasik in Maharashtra state (India).
-The trip was organised by some office colleagues, during a rainy season.
-Some of them, in that group, were qualified Chartered Accountants, while the rest of us were in the making but all of us, were in our early 20s.
+I’d like to share a memorable one here.
+Two decades ago, I volunteered to be a part of an abruptly planned religious trip to Trimbakeshwar, a place that is off the city of Nasik in Maharashtra state (India).
+The trip was organised by some office colleagues, during the middle of a rainy season, where I was doing my CA articleship in a internationally reputed firm.
+Some of them, in that group, were qualified Chartered Accountants, while the rest of us were in the making but all of us, young and agile, in our early 20s.

 It took about 8 hours to reach the top and be back.
 The view atop, was beautiful and panoramic…worth all the efforts.
 We spent some time there, enjoying the surroundings and clicking pics.
-It was thrilling, but an expedition quite dangerous.
+Overall, it had been thrilling, but an expedition quite dangerous.

-Today, as I look back, I feel I must’ve been completely crazy to even have attempted it though at that moment, it did feel like a victory of the brave.
+Today, when I look back, I feel I must’ve been completely crazy to even have attempted it, though at that moment, it did feel like a victory of the brave.

 Going for a walk